JasonLautzenheiser/bootstrap-combojs/README.md

     $('.combobox').combobox({fullWidthMenu: true});

- `menu`: Custom markup for the dropdown menu list element.
+ `animation`: if `true` then the popup is animated with slideDown and slideUp, default to `false`

+ `animationDuration`: duration of animation, defaults to 400 (milliseconds)

+ `fullWidthMenu`: if `true` the dropdown menu will be the full width of the input.
+Defaults to `true`

+ `highlighter`: Custom function for highlighting an `item`.
+Defaults to bolding the query within a matched item

  `item`: Custom markup for the dropdown menu list items.

  `matcher`: Custom function with one `item` argument that compares the item to the input.
 Defaults to matching on the query being a substring of the item, case insenstive

- `sorter`: Custom function that sorts a list `items` for display in the dropdown

- `highlighter`: Custom function for highlighting an `item`.
-Defaults to bolding the query within a matched item

- `template`: Custom function that returns markup for the combobox.
+ `menu`: Custom markup for the dropdown menu list element.

+ `newOptionsAllowed`: if `true` the control will allow options that are not valid options in the dropdown.
+Defaults to `false`

  `openOnElementClick`: if `true` the dropdown menu will appear when clicking on the input box.
 Defaults to `true`

- `fullWidthMenu`: if `true` the dropdown menu will be the full width of the input.
-Defaults to `true`

- `newOptionsAllowed`: if `true` the control will allow options that are not valid options in the dropdown.
-Defaults to `false`

  `placeholder`: Set the placeholder attribute of the input box, removed the `data-placeholder`  Defaults to an empty string.

+ `sorter`: Custom function that sorts a list `items` for display in the dropdown

+ `template`: Custom function that returns markup for the combobox.

 You may also include these options as data- options on the select element